sygongcode/scumi-for-sci-RNAd-seq3/README.md

 Read1 has 8bp UMI sequences followed by 10bp cell barcodes.
 For the test data, there are poly-T sequences after the cell barcodes in read1. scumi will look at the poly-T sequences from base 19 to base 23 (as specified in the following configration file), and will discard the reads with more than one non-T base.
-If you do not want to filter reads based on the poly-T sequences, you can set the parameter `--method sci-RNA-seq` because.
-As can see from the below configuration file `/ahg/regevdata/projects/sc_compare/doc/config.yaml`, there are no poly-T entries in `sci-RNA-seq`.
+If you do not want to filter reads based on the poly-T sequences, you can set the parameter `--method sci-RNA-seq` because, as can see from the below configuration file `/ahg/regevdata/projects/sc_compare/doc/config.yaml`, there are no poly-T entries in `sci-RNA-seq`.
 Read2 consists of the actual cDNA sequences.
 ```bash
 sci-RNA-seq: {